LabVIEWCommunityTraining/cti-virtual-machine-documentation/README.md

 ## Downloading the CTI Virtual Machine (VM)

-The VM hosted by GCentral.org and can be downloaded from [this link](https://downloads.gcentral.org/vm/20231021_OpenSUSE_CTIBase.ova) (~7.3GB download).
+The VM is hosted by GCentral.org and can be downloaded from [this link](https://downloads.gcentral.org/vm/20231021_OpenSUSE_CTIBase.ova) (~7.3GB download).

 ## Overview of the CTI Virtual Machine

 ### Operating System

-- OpenSuse Leap 15.5, 64-bit
+- Lubuntu 22.04.3 LTS (Jammy Jellyfish), 64-bit
-- XFCE Window Manager
+- LXQt Window Manager

 ### LabVIEW Version and NI Software

-- LabVIEW 2022 64-bit Community Edition (Requires **free activation** before use)
+- LabVIEW 2023 Q3 64-bit Community Edition (Requires **free activation** before use)
 - NI-Visa

 ### Other software